 The Parish Religious Education Program (PREP) helps parents teach the Catholic faith to their children.
 The program enrolls children in grades 1-8 who attend a non-Catholic school.
 Registered members of St. Cornelius parish may enroll their children in PREP and choose Sunday mornings, Wednesday evenings, or a Summer program for the 2019-2020 school year.

-First Reconciliation and First Holy Communion usually take place during 2nd grade and require two years of preparation.
+First Reconciliation and First Holy Communion usually take place during 2nd grade.

-Confirmation takes place in the fall of 8th grade and requires three years of preparation.
+Confirmation takes place in the spring of 7th grade.